Do I Have Enough Auto Insurance?

 Depending on your unique insurance needs, you may consider adding or removing the following optional coverages from your policy:

 Collision Coverage: Collision coverage covers the cost of repairing your own vehicle after an accident.
-If you don’t have collision coverage, then your insurance will not cover any repair costs after an accident.
+If you don’t have collision coverage, your insurance will not cover any repair costs after an accident.
 That means you need to pay out of pocket to repair your vehicle.
 On older vehicles, you can safely drop collision coverage because it doesn’t take much for a vehicle to be a total loss.
 Dropping collision coverage can help you save hundreds per year on car insurance.
 On newer vehicles, however, collision coverage is generally a good idea (and it’s required for financed or leased vehicles).

 Uninsured and Underinsured Motorist Coverage: Nationwide, approximately 14% of motorists drive without insurance.
 In some states, however, that number is closer to 20% or even 30%.
 Many more drivers have too little insurance, carrying only minimum liability coverage that leaves you without sufficient protection for most accidents.
 That means there’s a good chance your next collision will be with an uninsured or underinsured motorist.
 Some states require uninsured and underinsured motorist coverage.
 This coverage also protects you against a hit-and-run.